kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Details of individuals who witnessed the marriage.

-What Types of Marriage Records are available in Kentucky
+What Types of Marriage Records Are Available in Kentucky?

 Multiple types of marriage records containing different information are available in Kentucky.
 Two common examples are marriage certificates and licenses.
+Each type contains specific marriage information, such as the names of the couple, dates, and official registration details.
+These records are typically maintained in written form to ensure legal validity.

-A marriage certificate indicates a voluntary marriage has occurred between two people.
+A marriage certificate indicates that a voluntary marriage has occurred between two people.
 It is a document that is awarded upon completion of a marriage ceremony.
 It is irrefutable proof of marriage.
 A marriage certificate will typically contain the following information.

 • Names of spouses